 - Illegal discrimination.
-Private and public employers who meet certain size conditions are required to hire, terminate, educate, and promote employees based on their work skills and experience.
-If you suspect that you did not get a job, were fired from a job, or have been treated differently than others a work for any of the following reasons – you may have a legal claim for discrimination:
+Private and public employers who meet certain size conditions are required to hire, terminate, educate, and promote employees based only on their work skills and experience.
+If you suspect that you did not get a job, were fired from a job, or have been treated differently than others at work for any of the following reasons – you may have a legal claim for discrimination:

 - Sexual orientation

 In discrimination cases, we demand employees be reinstated, hired, or promoted as the facts warrant.
 Our Santa Clara discrimination lawyers also demand back pay, and back benefits, statutory and/or punitive damages, and payment of legal fees

 - Whistleblower and qui tam.
 There are many federal laws that award those employees and workers who successfully disclose fraud against the IRS, the Defense Department, Medicare, Medicaid, and other government agencies and services.
 To obtain the award, the employee needs the help of experienced whistleblower lawyers to prove the disclosure is valid and to help prove the claim.
 When employers retaliate, employees, our lawyers seek enforcement of the laws that forbid employee retaliation.